 New airline business models and emerging economies

 Each year, we begin our analysis for the Current Market Outlook by examining key industry indicators, including fuel, market liberalization, airline capabilities, airline strategies, emerging markets, economic growth, high-speed rail, and the environment.
 Worldwide economic activity is the most powerful driver of commercial air transport growth and the resulting demand for airplanes.
-The global gross domestic product (GDP) is projected to grow 3.2 percent per year for the next 20 years, driving worldwide air passenger traffic to average 5.0 percent and air cargo traffic to average 5.2 percent annual growth over the same period.
+The global gross domestic product (GDP) is projected to grow 3.2 percent per year for the next 20 years, driving both air passenger traffic and air cargo traffic to average 5.0 percent annual growth worldwide over the same period.

 Global growth spurred by emerging economies